ankushchk/ankushchk/README.md

 ## About Me:

-Hi, This is Ankush a 16-year-old blockchain-cum-Web developer, I am a 10th grader living in India.
-Always open to help others :)
+Hi, This is Ankush a Blockchain-cum-Web Developer from India.
+I am passionate about Nextjs and Thirdweb.
+Always eager to connect with others :)
 ## Tools / Languages:

 These are the tools and languages that I have worked with and have experience about using them.